MicrosoftDocs/defender-docs/defender-xdr/microsoft-secure-score.md

 ### Security defaults

-Microsoft Secure Score includes updated recommended actions to support [security defaults in Microsoft Entra ID](/azure/active-directory/fundamentals/concept-fundamentals-security-defaults), which make it easier to help protect your organization with preconfigured security settings for common attacks.
+Microsoft Secure Score includes updated recommended actions to support [security defaults in Microsoft Entra ID](/azure/active-directory/fundamentals/concept-fundamentals-security-defaults to make it easier to help protect your organization with preconfigured security settings for common attacks.

 If you turn on security defaults, you are awarded full points for the following recommended actions: